-I will send you a copy of my book: Tales From The Dry Side: The Personal Stories Behind The Autoimmune Illness Sjögren's Syndrome.Estimated delivery:Add $5 USD to ship outside the US
+I will send you a copy of my book: Tales From The Dry Side: The Personal Stories Behind The Autoimmune Illness Sjögren's Syndrome.Estimated delivery:Ships anywhere in the world

 You will receive a copy of the book AND it will be autographed.
 Who knows, maybe someday it will be worth money.
-And maybe it won't.Estimated delivery:Add $5 USD to ship outside the US
+And maybe it won't.Estimated delivery:Ships anywhere in the world

-This gets you an autographed copy of the book as well as a mention on my blog as a supporter of this very worthy cause.Estimated delivery:Add $5 USD to ship outside the US
+This gets you an autographed copy of the book as well as a mention on my blog as a supporter of this very worthy cause.Estimated delivery:Ships anywhere in the world

 5 backers Limited (3 left of 8)

 For $300, we will have dinner together.
 Seriously.
 If you live within 200 miles of Belchertown, MA, I will come to you.
 We will eat, drink, and chat.
 My treat.
 If you are a stranger, we meet at a restaurant that I am comfortable with.
 If you live more than 200 miles, you are welcome to come to western Massachusetts but you are on your own for a place to stay!
 And, I will give you a book as well.Estimated delivery: